 Ways you can give to Christ’s mission and ministry at Our Saviour’s Lutheran Church

 God has given us much: our talents, finances, and everything we own.
 In return he asks that we give back a small amount.
 It is the amount that you give that enables Our Saviour’s to change hearts and transform lives.

-- General Fund: This is our primary fund and covers ministry and building expenses, staff salaries, mission support, benevolence and utilities.
-Gifts can be given by bringing your gift to church, mailing it to the office, giving electronically through a program offered by Thrivent called Simply Giving.
-This program allows you to support the church by automatically taking the gift from your account much like you may already do to pay your mortgage, car payments, insurance premiums, etc. To set up this program, contact the office.
+- General Fund: This is our primary fund and covers ministry and building expenses, staff salaries, mission support, benevolence, and utilities.
+Gifts can be given by bringing your gift to church, mailing it to the office, or giving electronically through Simply Giving, a program offered by Thrivent.
+This program allows you to support the church by automatically taking the gift from your account much like you may already do to pay your mortgage, car payments, insurance premiums, etc. To set up this program, fill out the Simply Giving form and drop it off in the church office.

 - Special Gifts: Gifts can also be given to special funds such as technology improvements, choir music or instruments, education, special building needs, etc.